aisynergysolutions/escribia_fe/LINKEDIN_INTEGRATION.md

 To use the LinkedIn integration:

 1. Navigate to any profile details page (person or company)
 2. Scroll to "LinkedIn Integration" section
 3. Click "Connect LinkedIn" button
 4. Complete OAuth flow in popup window
 5. Click "Already connected?
 Click here" to refresh status
 6. Connected profiles will show account details and status
+7. Use "Check Status" to view detailed connection information in modal
+8. Use "Disconnect" to remove LinkedIn connection

 ## Future Enhancements